PSO-Convolutional Neural Networks with Heterogeneous Learning Rate: Experiments

 \subsection{Implementation}

-In typically ConvNets approaches, weights of neural networks are evolved independently.
-To put it another way, each ConvNets is trained without cooperation of others.
-In our approach, we train a group of ConvNets where information are shared among neighbors.
-In the following subsections, we discuss our proposed Parallel PSO ConvNets.
+In this work, we propose a collaborative training of ConvNets where they share relevant geometric information such as their current gradient and position.
+In the following subsections, we discuss our proposed Parallel PSO ConvNet approach.